scripting/pagePark/docs/config.md

 Here's an example of a <a href="https://gist.github.com/scripting/bc94224619c9bbe6c608aec1a41222a1">config.json</a> file that serves the home page of a site with an image from another site.

+Updated 6/22/21, we now <a href="https://github.com/scripting/pagePark#v0818-62221-by-dw">render</a> the files from the source site.

 ### flProcessScriptFiles

 If you set this value false, none of the JavaScript files in the domain folder will be processed.
 They will be served as text, with the source code in the file.